Aman-zishan/Tony/README.md

 - know more about me.

 <h3>where is Tony?</h3>
-Tony is available as a chat bot in my porfolio website :eyes: https://amanzishan.me/portfolio
+- Tony is available as a chat bot in my porfolio website :eyes: https://amanzishan.me/portfolio
+- He is also available as a telegram Bot :happy: https://t.me/hello_aman_bot